jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

   Second, this book will cover the basic technical structure and how to use free and opensource operating systems--Unix, Linux, and BSD based.

-  __For instructors__ we are going beyond the traditional PowerPoint world, and looking into using new technologies like Microsoft Sway for presentations.
-The book is being published on GitHub under a Creative Commons CC-SA Share alike license -- this way as things change code can be updated or removed and new digital versions can be published quickly.
+  __For instructors__ In addition to the text material this book includes:
+  *  Chapter review questions with answers in Appendix B
+    + Online quizzes with support for Blackboard importing
+  *  Weekly supplemental podcast questions
+  *  Chapter Labs for reinforcing chapter content
+     + Provided in text format
+     + For those who use it, provided in Blackboard quiz form -- ready for import
+  * Standard Powerpoint chapter slides in template form
+  * Additional Microsoft Sway presentations for the first six chapters
+  * Example programs and source code for exercises

+  The text of the book is opensource and build instructions are in our Github repo for download at [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "Github repo")  Instructors can feel free to fork the repo and submit pull requests.
+The rational behind this is now we have a living document that can be changed and updated and republished quickly.

  __For students__ all source code from this book as well as examples are available on our Github page: [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "Github repo")